jamesknelson/govern/README.md

 Where Redux is great at managing *global* state like fetched data, Govern is great at managing [*control* state](http://jamesknelson.com/5-types-react-application-state/) -- for example, selected items, pagination, or search queries.

 And where React's `setState` method is great for simple cases like animations, it still ties state to the DOM.
-With Govern's renderless components, you can use the same `setState` API to store state wherever you'd like.
+With Govern's observable components, you can use the same `setState` API to store state wherever you'd like.

 #### When should I use Govern?